 Repurposing Old Yarn

-Repurposing yarn is fairly straightforward.
+Repurposing yarn is pretty straightforward.
 You can bleach white or acrylic yarn to restore its whiteness, and most fibers will bounce back after going through the washing machine.
 Wool yarns are often dyed and can have a pattern added -you can dye these to restore their original colors or may be able to purchase the same colorway in another yarn.

 Yarn can be recycled into new yarn.
-Most spinning mills that recycle yarn will accept used yarn.
+Most spinning mills that recycle yarn will accept used thread.
 You may also use a fiber-salvage company, which is likely to have less stringent standards than a mill.
 All recyclers of used yarn will want to see if the fibers are mechanically damaged (cut) or chemically damaged (soiled or felted) before they will process them.

 Why Is Recycling Important?

-We all know that recycling is important.
-But for many of us, it’s often easy to forget about the importance of recycling yarn.
+We all know that recycling is essential.
+But for many of us, it’s often easy to forget the importance of recycling yarn.
 After all, it can be a bit tricky to find a recycling bin for yarn in parks, streets, or shops.
 But recycling yarn keeps unnecessary fibers, dyes, chemicals, and precious water out of our oceans.